TV Pop Diaries

 Pop Music on British Television 1955 -

-It was the intention by the BBC to create a music alternative to the David Frost talk show on ITV.
-The show was produced by Steve Turner, who previously had been a vision mixer on many classic BBC TV comedy shows like Hancock and Steptoe and Son.
-Turner himself had little interest in pop music before the show.
+Ayres would be given the job title of editor, rather than producer.
+That title would go to Steve Turner who previously had been a vision mixer on many classic BBC TV comedy shows like Hancock and Steptoe and Son.
+Turner himself had little interest in pop music before embarking on the show.
 Talking to Melody Maker in September 1969 he admitted "... my main interests are light classical music, church, and organ music" which he felt helped him approach the show with an open mind "I therefore worked that much harder to understand the whole scene."
-Turner was given a free hand to create the show, but also a small budget and an even smaller studio, 20 by 30 feet.
+Turner was given a free hand to create the show, but given a small budget and an even smaller studio, 20 by 30 feet.
 The first shows were broadcast live, but this was considered unsuccessful, so later shows would be taped and edited together.
-Debuting on Friday evening it would be moved later to Saturday night, before the midnight movie.

-The "colour" aspect of the title would be obvious as BBC2 was the only colour channel in the UK at the time and seeing the great British bands of the time in colour was a wonderful novelty if you had one of the very expensive colour TVs.
+The "colour" aspect of the title would be obvious as BBC2 was the only colour channel in the UK at the time and seeing the great British bands of the time in colour was a wonderful novelty if you had one of the very expensive colour TVs, costing around £300 at the time if you didn't rent one.

-The show recognised that albums were now taken seriously as a new musical format in its own right, rather than just a collection of songs or a studio recreation of the band's live set.
-Among those who visited were The Small Faces, The Hollies, The Kinks, The Move, The Moody Blues, David Ackles, Eclection, Fleetwood Mac and many others.
-However, the show wasn't just given over to the progressive tendency, with time given to pop acts like Clodagh Rodgers and The Fortunes.
+The show recognised that albums were now taken seriously as a new musical format in its own right, rather than just a collection of songs or a studio recreation of the band's live set, but thankfully the acts were allowed to get on with performing with no silly interviews about the meaning and motivation for what they were doing.
+Among those who paid a visit were The Small Faces, The Hollies, The Kinks, The Move, The Moody Blues, David Ackles, Eclection, Fleetwood Mac and many others.
+However, the show wasn't just given over to the progressive tendency, with time given to a few pop acts like Clodagh Rodgers and The Fortunes.
+The show was also important in giving much needed exposure to many second division bands on smaller labels who would have been excluded from Radio One playlists otherwise.

 Despite his worry that the show would be taken off "after the first four weeks" Turner's production skills resulted in a fifteen month run.